Graphite One logo

 About

-Graphite One Inc. is focused on developing the Graphite One Project, aiming to become a leading American producer of high-grade anode active materials integrated with a domestic graphite resource.
-The project includes mining at the Graphite Creek property, which is the largest known flake graphite resource in the U.S., natural graphite processing with patented technologies, artificial graphite manufacturing, and anode active material manufacturing to capture economic benefits.
+Graphite One Inc. is focused on developing its Graphite One Project, aiming to become a U.S. producer of high-grade anode active materials integrated with a domestic graphite resource.
+The Project includes mining at the Graphite Creek property, which is the largest known flake graphite resource in the U.S., natural graphite processing with patented technologies, artificial graphite manufacturing, and anode active material manufacturing to capture economic benefits.

 Verified company data